aliyousefpoor/Sang/README.md

 - **Repositories**: Abstract the data sources and provide data to the use cases.
 - **Data Sources**: Include both remote (e.g., network) and local (e.g., database) data sources.

+## APIs Used

+This project integrates with the following endpoints of the Star Wars API (SWAPI):

+- **People Search API**: Used for searching characters (people) on the search page.
+- **Planet API**: Provides detailed information about planets on the detail page.
+- **Species API**: Provides detailed information about species on the detail page.
+- **Films API**: Provides detailed information about films on the detail page.

+For more information on these APIs, refer to the [SWAPI Documentation](https://swapi.dev/documentation).

 ## Dependency Injection